Yu-Doit/SALMONN-omni/README.md

 [Click to watch the demo video.
 (Please click this link to download the video)](./demos/demo.mp4)

-Specifically, the video presents five conversations showcasing SALMONN-omni’s ability to handle diverse conversational dynamics, such as context-dependent barge-ins, context-independent barge-ins, backchanneling, and *etc*.
+Specifically, the video presents five conversations showcasing SALMONN-omni’s ability to handle diverse conversational dynamics, such as context-dependent barge-ins, context-independent barge-ins, backchanneling, and *etc*. **Please click the links to download the conversations**.

 - [demo-1.wav](./demos/true-contextual-dependent-1.wav): This two-person conversation demonstrates the model’s ability to handle contextual-dependent barge-in.
 The user says, “Okay, who is your favorite artist?
 Can you introduce something about him?”—a contextually relevant interruption that cuts off the model.
 - [demo-2.wav](./demos/true-contextual-dependent-2.wav): This two-person conversation demonstrates the model’s ability to handle contextual-dependent barge-in.
 The user says, “Okay, what about Guangzhou?
 Tell me some place to have fun in Guangzhou.”—a contextually relevant interruption that cuts off the model.